 The City of Bloomington has a long-held commitment to protecting the environment, and this chapter underscores new goals, policies, and programs that reflect this commitment.
 This chapter introduces ways to ensure that the current natural environment is not only protected, but nurtured and enhanced for the future.
 We have ways of thinking about what environmental protection is, and how it is accomplished now, that are different than years ago, and the philosophy of this chapter reflects that change.
-Overall, this chapter supports Objective 3: Work Toward a Resilient, Environmentally Responsible Community.
+Overall this chapter supports the following Vision Statement principles: